Polkadot-Blockchain-Academy/pba-content/CONTRIBUTING.md

 > Thus student's will have a harder time using unfamiliar crate's features (they are all new to rust).
 > Please make any expected work in notebooks relatively simple with respect to crate's features and reference in code comments what API docs specifically are critical to use.

+#### EvCxR Templates

+1. Please start with the [tour notebook](./content-templates/jupyter-notebooks/evcxr_jupyter_tour.ipynb) to see what EvCxR can do!
+2. Then see the [activity notebook template](./content-templates/jupyter-notebooks/activity-template.ipynb) that you are encouraged to use as a base for all activities.
+3. Finally see the [substrate example notebook](./content-templates/jupyter-notebooks/substrate_example.ipynb) that demonstrates using substrate crates.

-## Stand-alone Rust workshops and activities
+### Stand-alone Rust workshops and activities

 For non-trivial Rust work, it's best to use a full IDE and cargo properly, over the REPL examples discussed above.
 For these, please create well documented crates that stand alone for each workshop or activity.